 Leather-bound books are a recurring element in dark interiors for good reason.
 The material adds to the overall tactile richness without competing with anything else.
 A brass tray introduces reflectivity at a contained scale.
 A woven basket or a rough ceramic pot brings the organic irregularity that keeps a heavily styled room from feeling sealed.

 The logic is the same as with furniture: each object should be doing something the ones beside it are not.
-A shelf of uniform objects in uniform finishes contributes nothing texturally.
-A shelf with matte ceramic, worn leather, rough stone, and polished glass is a composition.
+A shelf of uniform objects in uniform finishes contributes very little texturally.
+A shelf with matte ceramic, worn leather, rough stone, and polished glass becomes a composition.

 The Moody Interior Done Right: A Reference Point